grahamhorn/SupermarketPricing/README.md

 Some supermarkets offer a "brand guarantee" where the price of certain products is compared to other supermarkets.
 If implemented as an Offer this would break the assumption of only one offer per Item.
 Instead it would need to be implemented as a separate pass across the contents of the Basket, after the other offers have been applied.

+The supermarket would need to record the purchase data for analysis e.g. stock control, effectiveness of offers, etc.

+Some supermarkets have loyalty cards.
+If the customer has one then points would need to be calculated and added to the customer's account
+(as well as a record of the purchases made, vouchers used, etc).

+A supermarket receipt would also contain information about the date/time of the transaction, the store and checkout id (which would allow the supermarket to look up the operator (or self-checkout terminal), as well as messages from the store.